STMARobotics/frc-jetson-detect/README.md

 ```bash
 sudo systemctl enable frc-detect.service
 ```

+### Recording to USB
+When a USB drive is inserted it will mount to /media/robotics/<VolumeName>.
+You can pass this path with the `--record-folder` parameter.
+We named our USB drives `Robotics-USB` so you will see in the service above we pass `--record-folder /media/robotics/Robotics-USB`.

+WARNING: Be sure to eject the USB drive or power down or your data most likely will not be saved.
+Use `mount` to find the device, it will be something like `/dev/sda1`.
+Then run `sudo eject /dev/<DeviceID>`.

 ### Running headless
 Like a Raspberry Pi, you can configure the Jetson to boot to the command-line instead of loading the window manager and